Banknotes of the United States dollar: United States Notes (1862–1971)

-Fractional Currency
+Fractional currency (1862–1876)

 During the American Civil War silver and gold coins were hoarded by the public because of uncertainty about the outcome of the war.
 People began to use postage stamps instead, encasing them in metal for better protection.
 The U.S. government decided to substitute paper currency of denominations under a dollar for coins in order to solve the problem.
 The denominations issued were 3¢, 5¢, 10¢, 15¢, 25¢ and 50¢.
 There were five issues of fractional currency.